Are you looking to grow your business, but don't have the storage capacity for buffer inventory? Try dropshipping!

 - Inventory automation.
 This means that inventory levels are reflected in your storefront so you aren't surprised when items are out of stock or backordered.
 Just in time inventory gets a lot easier this way.

 - Pricing automation.
-Some dropshipping software offers the ability to write pricing rules to set maximum and minimum price limits and automatically update your listings.
+Some dropshipping software offers the ability to write pricing rules to set maximum and minimum price limits or MOQS (what does MOQ mean?) and automatically update your listings.
 This saves you hours of work.

 - Shipment tracking.
 This lets you provide superior customer service and maintain more control over shipments.